nomis/bookmarks/README.md

 * Read-only unless logged in
 * Single user so no self-registration
 * No cookies, except for user login
-* All functionality must work without JavaScript
+* All basic functionality must work without JavaScript

+## Features

+* Lookup the title of pasted URLs server-side (for mobile clients that can't support bookmarklets)

 ## Copyright